dbybanez/100-days-of-code/r1-log.md

 ### R1D93
 Added loading state, added backend from intial project.
 Hopefully, everything would work just fine.
 7 days to go.

+### R1D94
+Integrated create URL function, fixed a bug where a if a slug exists, the slug would still be inserted in the database.
+Next up would be to implement the redirection.